-12. Packaging -package.bbclass
+12. Packaging -package\.bbclass

-The packaging classes add support for generating packages from the output from builds.
-The core generic functionality is in package.bbclass, code specific to particular package types is contained in various sub classes such as package_deb.bbclass and package_ipk.bbclass.
-Most users will want one or more of these classes and this is controlled by the PACKAGE_CLASSES variable.
+The packaging classes add support for generating packages from a builds output.
+The core generic functionality is in package.bbclass, code specific to particular package types is contained in various sub classes such as package\deb.bbclass and package\ipk.bbclass.
+Most users will want one or more of these classes and this is controlled by the PACKAGE\CLASSES variable.
 The first class listed in this variable will be used for image generation.
 Since images are generated from packages a packaging class is needed to enable image generation.